silveste/web-project-boilerplate/readme.md

+[TODO]
+All browser rendering (CSS and JS), including polyfills automatically (Up to 3 last versions) CSS, JS and HTML Linter for atom editor minimize and uglify JS in production

-# Webpack Boilerplate
+# Web Project Boilerplate

 Boilerplate for static websites using Webpack and Babel.

 ## 1. Characteristics

-[TODO]
-All browser rendering (CSS and JS), including polyfills automatically (Up to 3 last versions) CSS, JS and HTML Linter for atom editor minimize and uglify JS in production

 #### 1.1 Config files
 Webpack config files are divided into common, dev and prod mode and merged using webpack-merge.
 So that is easy to add new loaders, plugins etc for a specific mode or for both